ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-v2-faq.md

 For an updated list of all the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric deployment options check out the [Supported Platforms](/docs/hlf-support?topic=hlf-support-console-ocp-about#console-ocp-about-prerequisites).

-It is important to note that the {{site.data.keyword.blockchainfull_notm}} support only spans across Hyperledger Fabric based component issues for customers who have purchased the offering.
+It is important to note that the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric support only spans across Hyperledger Fabric based component issues for customers who have purchased the offering.
 Some examples include assistance in Fabric upgrades, smart contract deployment, adding peers to channels, etc.

 On the other hand, {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric will not provide deployment support for environments outside of the supported platform.
 Also it will be up to the customer to configure the network and address their own infrastructure related issues.
 Examples of these types of issues include failed deployment to a Kubernetes service, infrastructure capacity, custom firewall settings, etc.